 Under “Who links the most” you will find a preview of the list with five backlinks.
 Click on “More” to get a full list.
 Download all links to your spreadsheet.

-Step 3: Hire A Good Freelancer On oDesk
+Step 3: Hire A Good Freelancer On Upwork

-We recommend reading our guide on how to find best freelancers on oDesk.
+We recommend reading our guide on how to find best freelancers on Upwork.

 Step 4: Collect Details For Every Website That Links To You